saltyorg/docs/docs/saltbox/backup/migrate.md

 This guide will outline some basic steps to copy/move your Saltbox setup to another server and/or another domain name.

-If you are looking to migrate your existing setup *to* Saltbox, there are guides for [Cloudbox](../../reference/guides/cloudbox.md), or [arbitrary](../../reference/guides/other.md) setups.
+If you are looking to migrate your existing setup *to* Saltbox, there are guides for [arbitrary](../../reference/guides/other.md) setups.

 This page discusses migrating an existing Saltbox setup.